-BSP will contest on 38 seats, SP on 38 seats: Mayawati
+Buried the past for alliance with SP, says Mayawati

 Also read: BJP gives a road map to the party leadership of Uttar Pradesh with its own social engineering

-Mayawati said she has buried the state 'guest house episode' during BSP's alliance with SP in 1993.
+Mayawati said she has buried the 'state guest house episode' occurred during BSP's alliance with SP in 1993.

 "We had pursued on the mission of late Kanshi Ram.
-In 1993, we had got in alliance with the Samajwadi party.
+In 1993, we had got in alliance with the Samajwadi Party.
 Though, it could not last long because of some reasons, including the state guest house episode.
 But we have buried the past and decided to come together," says Mayawati.

+Also read: Mayawati explains why SP-BSP did not include Congress as alliance

 Samajwadi Party (SP) leader Akhilesh Yadav and BSP supremo Mayawati addressing the press for the first after both the parties gave contours of an electoral alliance ahead of the 2019 Lok Sabha elections.